aiven/aiven-docs/docs/products/cassandra/howto/connect-cqlsh-cli.md

 | `SSL_CERTFILE` | Path of the `CA Certificate` for the Cassandra service |

 :::tip
-You can find all the variables and the CA client certificate file in the [Aiven Console](https://console.aiven.io/)> your service's
+Find all the variables and the CA client certificate file in the [Aiven Console](https://console.aiven.io/)> your service's
 <ConsoleLabel name="overview"/> > **Connection information**.
 :::